 What is the current coronavirus situation in Switzerland?

 There are currently safety measures and restrictions in place in Switzerland to help ease the spread of Covid-19.
-These measures will be in place until 22 March, 2021 (unless extended due to the epidemiological situation).
+These measures will be in place until further notice.

 Nationwide mask-wearing requirement applies including: